The Hidden Psychology of Successful Brands

 This ancient structure controls some of our hardwired survival instincts, such as:

-When luxury brands like Mercedes create ads with over-the-top lifestyles, they directly tap into the reptilian brain's need for status and security.
+When luxury brands like Mercedes create ads featuring over-the-top lifestyles, they tap directly into the reptilian brain’s need for status and security.

 The image of wealthy people in expensive cars tells our most essential selves, “This can be you.
 This is safety.
 This is power.”